 |Councillor Roy Nicholas|

-Roy Nicholas is the longest serving member of the Parish Council, having served continuously for 44 years, during which time he was chairman consecutively for 18 of them.
+Roy Nicholas is the longest serving member of the Parish Council, having served continuously for nearly 50 years, during which time he was chairman consecutively for 18 of them.

 In addition, during this time he has represented the Parish as a County and District Councillor as well.
 Whilst a member of the District Council he was Chairman of the Council, Chairman of the Planning and Development Control Committee and also Recreation and Leisure Committee.

-During these 44 years he has gained a great knowledge of Local Government and finds it a privilege to dissipate his knowledge at Parish Council meetings, especially on Planning matters.
+During this time he has gained a great knowledge of Local Government and finds it a privilege to dissipate his knowledge at Parish Council meetings, especially on Planning matters.